LAStools/LAStools/bin/lasmerge_README.txt

 ****************************************************************

   lasmerge:

+  Merge many files into one or split one file into many.

-  reads multiple LIDAR data files in LAS/LAZ/ASCII format and merges them into a single LAS/LAZ/ASCII file.
+  The tool reads multiple LIDAR data files in LAS/LAZ/ASCII format and merges them into a single LAS/LAZ/ASCII file.
   The filenames can either be provided one by one, with one or more wildcards, or in form of a text file.

   Rather than merging the merged LAS/LAZ/ASCII files into a single LAS/LAZ/ASCII file they can also be split into many numbered